 Public policy events

-Each year, the Advocacy Forum brings together AFSP volunteer Field Advocates from across the country together to learn about the federal policies that can save lives.
-Advocates will hear from members of Congress, top researchers, Veterans and other impacted by suicide on the policy areas that need your support.
-Learn how you can make an impact!
+Each year, the Advocacy Forum brings together AFSP volunteer Field Advocates from across the country to learn about legislation that can save lives.

 State Capitol Days